Safe natural remedies and smart lifestyle changes can ease your pregnancy complaints.

 The following remedies, available at natural foods stores or online, are all safe and effective during pregnancy; regardless, always tell your doctor or midwife what you're taking.
 You'll also find remedies that might ordinarily be safe but should be avoided for now.
 And, of course, exercise extra caution in your first trimester.

-• Take powdered ginger capsules (250 milligrams up to three times daily); drink 4 ounces of fresh ginger tea (peel, slice thin and simmer in 8 ounces of hot water) two to three times a day; mix 5 milliliters of ginger tincture with enough water to fill a 1-ounce bottle; take five to 10 drops up to six or seven times a day; or suck on candied ginger or drink brewed ginger ale.
+- Eat small meals and snacks throughout the day to keep food in your stomach. - Wear acupressure wristbands (such as Psi Bands), whch stimulate acupressure points. - Prenatal vitamins can exacerbate nausea; take yours with food or at night so you can sleep through the side effects.
+Or try prescription liquid vitamins instead. - Take powdered ginger capsules (250 milligrams up to three times daily); drink 4 ounces of fresh ginger tea (peel, slice thin and simmer in 8 ounces of hot water) two to three times a day; mix 5 milliliters of ginger tincture with enough water to fill a 1-ounce bottle; take five to 10 drops up to six or seven times a day; or suck on candied ginger or drink brewed ginger ale. - Drink up to four 8-ounce cups a day of chamomile, peppermint or, after the first trimester, raspberry leaf tea.

 Use tea bags or steep 2 teaspoons of the herb in 8 ounces of hot water for two to three minutes, then strain.